salimandre/Metaheuristic-TSP-LSCO/README.md

 # Metaheuristic Assignment

 We ran our py scripts in a virtual environment whose list of packages can be found in py folder as well as our python scripts.
-Code is straightforward to use also for tsp it is required to have folders dj38 and qa194 with json, jpg and txt files.
+Code is straightforward to use although for tsp it is required to have our own folders dj38 and qa194 with json, jpg and txt files.

 ## Large Scale Continuous Optimization